rfcamo/group5project/README.md

 Almost everyone has been touched by Covid-19 in one way or another.
 Whether that is through the form of: restrictions, employment life and those personally dealing with the devistating disease, we wanted to create a snapshot into the true impacts of the virus.

-The project scope will cover :
-1. What is the impact of Covid-19 on Australia?
-2. What is the specific effect of Covid-19 on the macro-economy of Australia?
-3. Were there any differences between State and Territories?

 Acknowledgements
 Scope of data: the sheer size of the macro economy meant we needed to decide on specific areas of measurement (e.g.) categories.